1.66 from 227 votes

 The Blue Hawaii is not to be confused with the Blue Hawaiian.
 The latter is a tiki drink inspired by the Blue Hawaii and includes Cream of Coconut.

 Below we offer a “classic” recipe for the Blue Hawaii containing Light White Rum, Vodka, Blue Curaçao, Pineapple Juice, Lime Juice and Lemon Juice, shaken with Ice and then strained into a Hurricane Glass.
-It’s a tropical heaven!
+It’s tropical heaven!

 How to Make a Blue Hawaii